dewgong64/ThemeCafe/docs/install/patching.md

 - A patch file
     - It can be one of the following formats .ips, .bps, .ups, .ppf, .aps, .rup

-!!! warning

-    **Save your unmodified Men.pack, Men2.pack, cafe_barista_men.bfsar files somewhere so you dont need to get your files again**
+!!! info "For convenience, save your unmodified Men.pack, Men2.pack, cafe_barista_men.bfsar files somewhere so you dont need to get your files again"

 --------------